Policies, Procedures & Statutory Documentation

 The music curriculum at Horsforth is challenging.
 Students cover a variety of genres whilst working towards their GCSE qualifications.
 In year 9, students can specialise and take 3 music lessons every two weeks instead of just the usual one a week and in year 10, students take their GCSE options, increasing lessons to 5 every two weeks.

-Students study Eduqas GCSE at Horsforth, and this covers four main areas of study:
+Students study Eduqas GCSE at Horsforth, and covering four main areas of study:

 Music Curriculum Overview

-Below is a summary of what students learn each half-term and which focus between composing, performing and analysis students are focusing on.
+Below is a summary of what students learn each half-term and which focus students are studying between composing, performing and analysis.

 Year 7 Music Curriculum Overview